AaronMKelley/08-liri-node-app/README.md

   The liri bot has the ability to conduct searches of Spotify Songs, Concerts and Movies and provide accuartate specific pieces of information about each.

 ## Spotify This Song
     The first function of the liri bot is the ability to take the title of a song and be  provided with:
-       1. Name of venue(s)
+       1. The song's name
-       2. Venue location(s)
+       2. A preview link of the song from Spotify
-       3. Date of the Event (in MM/DD/YYYY form)
+       3. The album that the song is from
         To access this search, in the terminal one will input "node liri.js spotify-this-song <<insert song title here>>".
 If no song title is inputed then the search will default to "The Sign" by Ace the Base.

   ## Concert This
     This second function of the liri bot is the ability to input thr name of a music artist and be provided with: